As promised here are the words for your unlimited use.

 Lynn loved to do laundry.
 In fact, she would call her family to tell them every time she did laundry!
 She would watch baseball on the couch with her pillow and a bowl of green salad whenever she did laundry.

 She looked at her calendar and it said laundry was this Saturday.
 She called her family to tell them.
-Her mom told her she didn't want to listen to her talk about laundry.
+Her mom told her she did not want to listen to her talk about laundry.

-"We can talk about lotion, lightning, or polar bears, I don't care!
+"We can talk about lotion, lightning, or polar bears, I do not care!
 Just not laundry," she said.

 "But I have some new shoelaces and a towel that I am washing with my laundry today," Lynn said.

 "Please, no more laundry talk.
-I am going on a long walk to think about ladders and marshmallows.
+I'm going on a long walk to think about ladders and marshmallows.
 That should keep my mind off of laundry."

 Dale jumped up when he heard his alarm.
-Today was the fourth of July and he couldn't wait to watch the firework show!
+Today was the fourth of July and he could not wait to watch the firework show!

 He found a tall hill that he could watch the show from very well.
 He and his family ate lunch on the hill, threw a ball around, and played silly games all day until it was time for the show.